 - 87. The approved PPP masterplan looks to provide a wide range of open space play area and sports pitches to meet the needs of the existing and future residents. - 88.
-Landscape buffers are proposed to the northern boundary.
-The play area approved under 16/02156/AMM within the central landscaped strip has been removed from within planning application 23/00145/AMM, however, there is no requirement to provide a play park within this phase of the development.
+Landscape buffers are proposed to the southern boundary and western boundaries.
+The play area approved under 16/02156/AMM within the central landscaped strip to the north of the red line site boundaries (located within planning application reference 23/00145/AMM) has been removed.
+There is no requirement to provide a play park within this phase of the development.
 Within the approved PPP masterplan there is a LEAP shown in Phase 2A (R1) and in Phase 5 (R16), as well as a NEAP in Phase 4. - 89.
 It is considered that the location of proposed open space and landscape buffers is acceptable.
 The proposal, therefore, complies with NPF4 Policy 21: Play